Rex739/SignalPilot/README.md

 ## Disclaimer

-SignalPilot does not execute live trades.
+SignalPilot is a research and strategy intelligence platform.

-It does not route orders, custody assets, submit transactions, or run autonomous trading.
-It generates strategy specs for research, backtesting, and review.
+The application does not execute trades, custody assets, manage funds, or provide investment advice.
+Generated outputs are intended for research, evaluation, and strategy-development workflows only.